 To be liked and accepted by the group isn’t just a desire for 3s, it is a survival instinct.
 They believe that who they are isn’t enough.
 They believe that they have to be the best and hide their authentic self to be liked.

 At your worst, you become tired and selfless.
 Instead of achieving your real dreams, you get pulled into people pleasing, achieve what society or others want them to, forgo your sense of self, and end up burnt out.
 You fear what others think of you and feel the need to be accepted.

 At your best, you embrace trust, authenticity, and, most importantly, support.
 An enneagram 3 in growth learns that they are worthy of connection as they are and without achievement.

 The Enneagram 4

 The enneagram type 4 is The Individualist.
 The individualist’s core desire is to be important.
-They do present themselves as unique, original, selfless, and fun in order to be important to others.
-Often times they appear as, or view themselves as an enneagram 7!
+They present themselves as unique, original, selfless, and fun to be important to others.
+Often they appear as, or view themselves as an enneagram 7!

 Common traits of a 4…

 The 4 grows up believing that if you aren’t unique, people will forget about you.
 Internally, they know who they are.
 But to show up as that version of themselves and believe that they are enough is another story.